 - Change in grading option after deadline

-To file a petition with the Academic Requirements Committee, students must contact the Office of the Registrar in 220 Oregon Hall.
+To file a petition with the Academic Requirements Committee, students must contact the Office of the Registrar, 2nd Floor Oregon Hall.
 The registrar may also be contacted by phone at 541-346-3243.
 A records specialist will provide assistance in completing the petition.
 Students may also contact an advisor in the Office of Academic Advising to discuss their petition.
 The ARC meets as needed.

 - What resources are available for minority students?

 - What resources are available for international students?